KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 ## How to use KeyboardKit

 Keyboard extensions can use KeyboardKit to create custom keyboards, while the main app can use it to check keyboard state, provide keyboard-specific settings, link to System Settings, etc.

-KeyboardKit requires slightly different setup depending on if you set it up for a keyboard extension or an app.